TheRatest/openfortress-plugins/README.md

 ## WeaponTag (1.35)
 Fun (hopefully) gamemode that forces people to use the weapon you kill them with.
 (e.g. if someone kills you with a rocket launcher you'll be forced to use only the rocket launcher until you frag someone)
+#### If you're tagged you won't have a weapon pullout animation on spawn
 ```
 of_weapontag_enabled (def.
 0) "Enable the gamemode that forces people to use the weapon you kill them with"
 of_weapontag_frags (def.
 1) "Amount of frags required to untag someone after they've been tagged"
 of_weapontag_can_tag_while_tagged (def.
 0) "Amount of frags required to untag someone after they've been tagged"
 of_weapontag_refresh_weapon (def.
 1) "If someone that's already tagged dies again, their forced weapon gets updated to the one they were killed with"
 of_weapontag_stripweapons (def.
-0) "Remove other weapons on spawn if tagged"
+1) "Remove other weapons on spawn if tagged"
 of_weapontag_distort (def.
 0) "Change a tagged player's transparency"
 of_weapontag_servertag (def.
 0) "Apply a 'weapontag' tag to the server?"
 of_weapontag_debug (def.
 0) "An extra option to clutter up the server console (print useless stuff)"